This article introduces the basics of social power dynamics.

 - Ingratiate your superiors: leaders and bosses are very quick to dislike the subordinates who disempower them.
 And they want to promote those who empower them

-- Make more friends and allies: people prefer to have as friends and allies those who power-protect them, rahter than who take power from them
+- Make more friends and allies: people prefer to have as friends and allies those who power-protect them, rather than those who take power from them

 - Make fewer enemies: same as above.
 Most people don’t like those who disempower them.
 And especially not those who are high-value and high-power